ClientBeta/Miku-8197_legacy/README.md

 ## Dev Note :
 F A A A A H

-Recode of the main.py since i created a chaos
+Recode of the main.py and changed memories.py to memory_manager.py for easier allocation

 subside i added the one with fixed by ai since mine looks like a racoon just tried coding